 Due to Covid-19, the courts here in Oklahoma are very backlogged.
 It may be hard to get into court in a timely manner, especially concerning Covid surrounding items, such as stimulus checks.
 If you are trying to co-parent, and don't want to go to court, our advice would be to communicate with one another and equally divide the proceeds if you are sharing custody and visitation.
 If one parent is the primary custodial parent, then it would be fair for that parent to receive the refund.
 Talking about it is always best.
 If you are represented by council, have a discussion with your attorney and get their advice on how to fairly divide the check.

 Should you have any questions or want to further discuss what rights you have as a parent please feel free to contact the attorneys and staff at LaCourse Law for a free consultation.
-Call us at 918-744-7100, or fill out the form on our website.
+Call us at 918-744-7100, or fill out the form below.

 Enter your information below, and we'll reach out to you for your free consultation!